Birch-san/birchlabs-site/src/_posts/2018-05-29-vst1/2018-05-11-a-soundfont-vst-for-macos.markdown

 ## Generalizing the process

+There's some relatable use-cases here:

+- You link to some brew-installed library (e.g. libfluidsynth), and want to make a relinked project-local copy of that library
+- You produce some binary (e.g. `juicysfplugin.app/Contents/MacOS/juicysfplugin`), and want to bundle+link libraries into the app, for portable distribution

-I've captured this whole process into [a bash script](https://gist.github.com/Birch-san/e84cfa3b93ffa104af2bd9a047d14109).
+I've automated both of these use-cases with [this bash script](https://gist.github.com/Birch-san/e84cfa3b93ffa104af2bd9a047d14109).
 You can run `./make_portable.sh mycoolbinary` or `./make_portable.sh libcool.dylib` to make any mach-o object file portable.
 It follows the dependencies, copies them into a nearby `lib` folder, and relinks everything to use those local libraries.

 I am [not the only one](https://github.com/essandess/matryoshka-name-tool) to automate this.

+## Gotchas

 ### Why not use @executable_path?